 1) Technical Difference

 Drupal 8 is a very different piece of software from Drupal 7.
-Though many of the features in Drupal 8 are nearly identical to those in Drupal 7, the code underneath bears very little resemblance to the Drupal of yesteryear.
+Though many of the features in Drupal 8 are nearly identical to those in Drupal 7, the code underneath bears very little resemblance to the Drupal of the past.
 We see value in maintaining the code that has a proven track record of success.
 Is it perfect the way it was?
 Of course not, that's why this is a fork, and not long-term-support.
 Backdrop CMS will continue it's track record of adding new features, and will also proceed with modernizations and other improvements as deemed necessary by the community.